Insuring and shipping a luxury watch: Complete guide 2026

 • Reinforced carrying case (never the original case)

-• High-density bubble wrap (minimum 3 layers)
+• High-density bubble wrap (at least 3 layers)

-• Double-wall cardboard box marked "FRAGILE"
+• Double-wall corrugated cardboard box labeled "FRAGILE"

 • Numbered security seals